United Nations, United States, and Gaza

 prevent war.
 The United States began 249 years ago by declaring war on Great

 Britain to gain its independence.
-Gaza was settled at least 5500 years ago has
+Gaza was settled at least 5500 years ago and

 being conquered by Egypt, Greece, Rome, Ottomans, Mongols, Christian crusaders,